hpi-swt2-exercise/rails-intro-exercise/README.md

 ### 2) Set up local development environment

-You can choose how to setup your local development environment:
+Three options to setup your local Ruby on Rails development environment:

 #### Option 1: Local setup on Linux or MacOS
 * You install Ruby (on Rails) on your OS, like any other software